 IBM Spectrum Control can do tasks that significantly alter the structure of storage.
 For example, IBM Spectrum Control can add a mirrored volume copy, or migrate volumes from one pool to another by using storage optimization functions.
 When IBM Spectrum Control performs these tasks, a default synchronization rate of 100% is set.

-Linux SRA Probes hang and remain "In Progress" forever
+Probes with a Storage Resource agent (SRA) on Linux servers hang and remain "In Progress" forever

-SRA probes run Logical Volume Manager (LVM) commands and these can hang causing the entire SRA to hang and appear to be "In Progress" indefinitely.
+SRA probes run Logical Volume Manager (LVM) commands and these can hang which causes the SRA to hang and appear to be "In Progress" indefinitely.

 You can follow the progress of the APAR related to this issue here: http://www.ibm.com/support/docview.wss?uid=swg1IT15105